markgild/lost-temple-adventure-game/README.md

 ## Flowchart
 You can use the included flowchart (draw.io) for game structure.
-(Or just photo, if can't open .drawio files)
+(Or just photo, if can't open .drawio files).

 ```
-see `flowchart.png` in the project folder.
+See `flowchart.png` in the project folder.
 ```